 1796 Draped Bust Quarter

 The 1796 Draped Bust quarter was the first edition of the U.S. quarter.
-It’s estimated that fewer than 700 of these extremely rare coin have survived to modern times.
+It's estimated that fewer than 700 of these extremely rare coins have survived to modern times.

 1804 Draped Bust Quarter